raspberrypilearning/rocket-launch/en/step_2.md

 --- /task ---

-Now you need to add the planet image to your animation: First, you need to add a couple of global variables. `planet` will hold the sprite's image file. `PLANET_RADIUS` other will set its radius, which you'll use to control its size.
+Now you need to add the planet image to your animation: First, you need to add a couple of global variables. `planet` will hold the sprite's image file.
+For now, set it to `None` to make an empty variable. `PLANET_RADIUS` other will set its radius, which you'll use to control its size.

 --- task ---